Raxxius/PhotoWebsite/README.md

 The user is to be able to:

-from the launch page, get an impression on the type of photos the artist takes
+* from the launch page, get an impression on the type of photos the artist takes

-navigate to the gallery to look at the photos.
+* navigate to the gallery to look at the photos.

-Contact the artist if they want more information.
+* Contact the artist if they want more information.

-Link to the artists social media pages.
+* Link to the artists social media pages.

-How it will be Achieved
+### **How it will be Achieved:** ###

+* A navigation bar in the header will allow the user to reach all parts of the website
-The launch page will have a lot of the page dedicated to a slide show of pictures randomly selected from the gallery.
+* The launch page will show the types of photos taken by the artist via a slide show of pictures randomly selected from the gallery.

-The gallery page will have all the images displayed in thumbnail views with filters depending on the pictures orientation and year it was taken.
+* The gallery page will have all the images displayed in thumbnail views with filters depending on the pictures orientation and year it was taken.

-The footer will contain a connection to the artists twitter and flickr accounts.
+* The footer will contain a connection to the artists twitter and flickr accounts.

-Wireframes,

-Inital wireframe is presented here
+## **Wireframes:** ##

+An inital wireframe was developed

 Wireframe picture.